 4. There are lots of people, most are tourists

 During peak times at the top attractions, you’ll have to make your way through the crowds.
 I recommend going early in the morning and staying later at night, most people are gone during those times.
-Also, wandering off the beaten path means less crowds and less costly food and drinks.
-The summer months are hot and extremely busy, so go in the off season if possible.
+Also, wandering off the beaten path means fewer crowds and less costly food and drinks.
+The summer months are hot and extremely busy, so go in the off-season if possible.
 This is the best place to stay in Venice Italy, no matter when you go.

 5. It is extremely easy to get lost

 This has to be one of the top things to know when visiting Venice, Italy.
 The city is made up of lots of walkways and they are not very well marked, they can turn or stop abruptly, which can be confusing, and the streets and buildings look the same at times.
 It is very helpful to pre-plan your routes!